ghormann/GregsLights/README.md

 ### Contributions ###

 * Huge thanks to the xLights team (https://github.com/smeighan/xLights).
-Much of the Serial Level control code is modeled after their design.
+Much of the Serial port and E131 Level code is modeled after their design.